arischalini/projects/Coordinate_Plane_Activity/README.md

-This is a game for middle school students learning about the coordinate plane and distance formula.\nRun in Python IDLE.
+This is a game for middle school students learning about the coordinate plane and the distance formula.\nRun in Python IDLE.